l7mp/stunner/README.md

 1. Given a fresh STUNner install, the first step is to register STUNner with the Kubernetes Gateway API.
 This amounts to creating a [GatewayClass](https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io/v1alpha2.GatewayClass), which serves as the root level configuration for your STUNner deployment.

-The GatewayClass specifies of controller that will manage STUNner Gateway objects (this must be `stunner.l7mp.io/gateway-operator` for the STUNner gateway operator to pick up your GatewayClass) and refers to the another Kubernetes resource, a GatewayConfig to be specified below, that will define the general configuration for the STUNner dataplane.
-Note that this step is necessary only once per STUNner deployment: from this point Kubernetes will remember that all Gateways and UDPRoutes created under this GatewayClass are registered with STUNner.
+   Each GatewayClass must specify a controller that will manage the Gateway objects created under the class hierarchy.
+In our case this must be set to `stunner.l7mp.io/gateway-operator` for STUNner to pick up the GatewayClass.
+In addition, a GatewayClass can refer to another object using a `parametersRef`, which allows to add further implementation-specific configuration.
+The below example refers to a GatewayConfig (see next), which will define some general configuration for the STUNner dataplane.

    ``` console
    kubectl apply -f - <<EOF
    apiVersion: gateway.networking.k8s.io/v1alpha2